scalameta/mdoc/docs/js.md

 # Legacy

 This documentation is preserved here, but it is no longer recommend to work with scalaJS bundler.
-If you require a bundler you should consider the excellent [vite](https://vitejs.dev) project.
-It is currently unsolved how to use mdoc with vite.
+If you require a bundler you should consider the excellent [vite](https://vitejs.dev) project - integration with vite is a potential improvement for mdoc.

 The [scalajs-bundler](https://scalacenter.github.io/scalajs-bundler/) plugin can be used to install npm dependencies and bundle applications with webpack.

-Add the following sbt settings if you use scalajs-bundler.
+Add the following sbt settings if you use scalajs-bundler:

 ```diff
  lazy val jsdocs = project